About Our 24 Hour Initial Course

 - Practice questions at the end of each module which give immediate feedback to the student on his or her understanding of the subject.

-- Continuous clock that logs training time and menu that tracks coursework completed.
+- Custom menu that tracks coursework completed.

 - An integrated e-mail system that connects each student with our qualified instructors who work every day in the hazardous waste industry.

 - Each and every question will be routed to either a Certified Industrial Hygienist or a Certified Safety Professional, depending upon the question’s content.
 A response is usually provided within one business day.

 - An e-mail reminder 30 days from expiration of the initial training.
 After initial training, 8 hours of refresher training are required each year.

 Testing and Issue of Certificates and Wallet Cards:

 - After the curriculum has been completed and the student answers the practice questions at the end of each module, the final 50 question exam will be made available.
 80% of the exam questions are taken directly from the study questions at the end of each module.
 The remaining 20% are taken from information given within the text of the modules chosen.
 The student must score at least 70% on the final exam to receive a certificate of completion and wallet card.

 - Once the student has successfully completed the written exam, he or she will immediately be issued an electronic certificate which can be downloaded.
 A “hard-copy” certificate suitable for framing and credit-card quality wallet card will be produced and mailed usually within one business day from successful completion of the exam.
 Should the student fail the exam, he or she can re-take the exam as soon as desired after a brief review of the subject matter.